Fitpassu/react-native-stripe-payments/README.md

 ### Reusing cards

 Not supported yet, though as we're highly invested in development of our product which depends on this library we'll do it as soon as possible!

+## Development and contribution

+### Demo app

+* To make it convenient to develop this library there is a React Native app `demo`.
+* Developed `react-native-stripe-payments` module is imported via `metro` JS bundler as extra node module.
+* If native code is changed demo app is required to be recompiled.
+* If `react-native-stripe-payments` typescript code is changed JS module need to be recompiled (just run `tsc` in root directory).
+Recompiled JS files are seen by metro and module is hot reloaded.

+### Demo server

+To start local web server which mocks server side behaviour execute `yarn server` from `demo` directory.